 This exhibition couples paintings from two parallel series.
 The one is derived from photographic slides taken by my grandfather in 1960s suburban South Africa.
-The other series is derived from the last family photographs of ‘disappeared’ persons, people who were most likely killed during a similar era in the fight against apartheid and whose families are still searching for information and closure.
+The other series is derived from the last family photographs of ‘disappeared’ persons, likely killed during a similar era in the fight against apartheid and whose families are still searching for information and closure.
 For more detailed information, see the catalogue: Disjecta Membra.
-The latter images were inspired by a deeply moving 2007 visit to an exhibition at Constitution Hill, ‘Siyanikhumbula’.
+The images of the disappeared were inspired by a deeply moving 2007 visit to an exhibition at Constitution Hill, ‘Siyanikhumbula’.
 The relevant families granted me permission to reference their snapshots in my paintings, which only use severely cropped figures that are unidentifiable.

-This series formed a personal extension to my academic research into the Truth and Reconciliation Commission and continues in a series of works called Appendix.
+This series formed a personal extension to my academic research into the Truth and Reconciliation Commission and continued in a series of works called Appendix.